VirtoCommerce/vc-platform/docs/getting-started.md

     3. Operational timezone
 5. Setup theme

-Check that new store is visible.
+Open your first store in a browser.

 The [Managing stores](https://github.com/VirtoCommerce/vc-content/blob/deploy/pages/docs/vc2userguide/configuration/store.md) article helps you to configure your first store.
 Also at this step you should configure [Users, Roles and Role Assignment](https://github.com/VirtoCommerce/vc-content/blob/deploy/pages/docs/vc2userguide/users-management-roles-and-role-assignment.md)

 ## Step 3.
 Configure prices and inventory

 In the Virto Commerce, a price list is a set of pricing details that can be assigned to items.
-All prices are stored in a price list, which is associated with a catalog and a currency.
-When the price list is created in the Virto Commerce, you need to define which products will be included into this price list and what prices will be defined for them.
-You can do it by creating price list assignment.
+All prices are stored in a price list(s), which have specific currency set.
+When a price list is created, you define which products will be included into this price list and what prices will be defined for them.

+The way to apply the prices to products on Storefront is creating a Price list Assignment.
+It binds a catalog with price list and can add optional conditions for this binding.

 Price list assignment identifies the price list from which a product price is shown for customers.
 Moreover, price list assignments can do much more than simply provide default list and sale prices for products.
 This feature allows you to provide custom prices to targeted customers according to customer's characteristics such as age, gender, geographic location and searched terms.

 Thus, price configuring consists of the following actions:

-1. Create pricelist
+1. Create price list
-2. Add items to the pricelist
+2. Add items to the price list

 3. Create price list assignment
 4. Manage inventory